ShamanthK/test-react-todomvc/README.md

 a) Clone or download the project from the repository.
 b) Open command line and navigate to the folder where the project is located.
 c) Type npm start to run the application.

+A file with screenshots of the App has been uploaded in this repository.